Annaword7/Annaword7/README.md

 - ❤️ SELECT * FROM My_life
 - 🔭 Prudent and pragmatic.
 A kind of happiness metric for everyone in the family.

   🌊🌊🌊🏄

-- This site was built using [GitHub Pages](https://pages.github.com/).
 - My python + SQL project [here](https://github.com/Annaword7/sql_project)
 - A/B TEST.
 Making a decision about rolling out a new feature. [here](https://github.com/Annaword7/Study_projects-A-B-test/tree/main)
 - Outliers in the data?
 How to correctly evaluate the results of A/B test [here](https://github.com/Annaword7/Study_projects-A-B-tests-diff/tree/main